 The best fuel-efficient crossover: Kia Niro PHEV

-Why should you buy this: It’s more car than crossover.
+Why you should buy this: It’s more car than crossover.

 Who’s it for: Urbanites in need of a crossover.

 With its small footprint, its low ride height, and a complete lack of off-road pretensions, the Kia Niro is more of an enlarged hatchback than a proper crossover.
 That’s a good thing, though.
 It means buyers don’t have to sacrifice fuel economy to get a spacious interior and a higher seating position.

 Kia offers several variants of the Niro, including a battery-electric model and a hybrid.
 We chose the plug-in hybrid model as the best of the lot because it strikes an ideal balance between efficiency, affordability, and usability.
 It’s powered by a gasoline-electric drivetrain made up of a 1.6-liter four-cylinder engine and a small electric motor.
 Kia claims a 560-mile driving range or 46 mpg combined with both power sources running.
 You can drive for up to 26 miles on electricity alone if the battery pack is fully charged.

 We spent time with theand concluded it drives like a regular car.
 It looks like one, too — nothing about it screams, “I’m a hybrid!”
 Unfortunately, front-wheel drive is the only configuration available, and Kia isn’t planning on adding all-wheel drive anytime soon.